slatedocs/slate/source/includes/_endpoint-variable.md

 status with a Shoji Catalog of variables in the dataset.
 If authorization is lacking, response will instead be 404.

-Array subvariables are not included in the index of this catalog, although entities may be present at `variables/{id}/`.
+Array subvariables are not included in the index of this catalog.
 Their metadata are instead accessible in each array variable's "subvariables_catalog".

 Private variables are not included in the index of this catalog, although